binhollc/SupernovaSDK-examples/README.md

 ### Python scripts

 The [scripts](./scripts/) folder is intended to host examples using simple python scripts and modules.
 However, this folder has not received maintenance in the last few months and the contents might be outdated.
-You will find and examples of how to sequence operations with the Supernova SDK and the [TransferController](https://pypi.org/project/transfer-controller/).
+You will find examples of how to sequence operations with the Supernova SDK and the [TransferController](https://pypi.org/project/transfer-controller/).

 ## Customer support